tkbtkysms/stringcmp/README.md

 ```

-### Change the maximum degree of polynomials '4' to '3'
+### Change the maximum degree of polynomials from '4' to '3'
 ```Shell
 # change the 6th argument '4' to '3'
 $ ./milnor o n ../sample/ex1.txt 2 2 3